bitkompagniet/natmus.component-library/README.md

-# learning-vue
-Exploring Vue framework
+# Nationalmuseet Vue component library

+## Basic usage

+Using the component library will include the entire Vue Bootstrap library as well.